zklaus/conda-forge.github.io/docs/maintainer/infrastructure.md

 - 🔐 Might have access to Travis CI, Cirun via `admin-requests` (WIP)
 - 🤖 Integrated with [`admin-migrations`](#admin-migrations), [`admin-requests`](#admin-requests), the [`autotick-bot`](#autotick-bot), and [`webservices`](#webservices).

-conda-forge has thousands of feedstocks.
+Conda-forge has thousands of feedstocks.
 Each feedstock hosts a recipe plus the required pipelines, supporting scripts and configuration metadata.

 The contents of a feedstock are well specified.
 Only two locations are user-managed:

 - `recipe/`: Contains the conda-build instructions to build packages.
-It needs, at least, a `meta.yaml` file.
-This directory is managed by the user.
-This is where `conda_build_config.yaml` usually goes.
+It needs, at least, a `meta.yaml` file, and this is also where the optional `conda_build_config.yaml` usually goes.
-- `conda-forge.yml`: The feedstock configuration file.
+- `conda-forge.yml`: This is the feedstock configuration file.

 :::warning
 You should never manually edit files _not_ listed above!
 Changes will be overridden in the next feedstock rerender.
 :::

 Combining these two sources with some external components, `conda-smithy` will generate (render) the contents of the feedstock.
 Many of the directories are named like that because it is what the external service (e.g. Azure) requests.
-However, there are some `conda-smithy`-unique directories that are worth discussing:
+However, some `conda-smithy`-unique directories are worth discussing:

 - `.ci_support/`: Contains the rendered `conda_build_config.yaml` files, passed to `conda-build` via the `-m` flag.
 Each file here corresponds to one job in the CI build matrix.
 - `.ci_support/migrations/`: Special YAML files that instruct `conda-smithy` how to update the `.ci_support/*.yaml` files.
-These migration files are usually put here by the `autotick-bot` infrastructure, and removed once the migration is considered finished.
+These migration files are usually put here by the [`autotick-bot`](#autotick-bot) infrastructure, and removed once the migration is considered finished.
 - `.scripts/`: Common logic and code supporting the steps you can find in the CI pipelines and local debugging tools.
 - `build-locally.py`: A Python script to debug recipes in your machine, roughly equivalent to what's done in the CI pipelines.